Trinity300

 Sunday, March 8, 4 pm Choral Evensong with the Trinity Church Choir and the Choir School of Newport County.

 Sunday, April 12, 11:30 am — “Silver Sunday” lecture and presentation of our early silver dating back to, as far as, 1703.
-Mary Sinnott and antique silver expert to present.
+Mary Sinnott and Spencer Gordon from Spencer Marks to present.

-Sunday, May 31, 10 am Trinity Sunday.
-Our patronal feast day, we will welcome special guests to worship and celebrate with a Garden Party after worship.
+Sunday, May 31, 10 am Trinity Sunday, with Presiding Bishop Sean Rowe preacher and presider Our patronal feast day, we will welcome special guests to worship and celebrate with a Garden Party after worship.

-Friday, June 5, 5:30-7:30 pm “Rhode Island's First Library” at Redwood Library.
-Panel presentation and exhibition debut—light refreshments to follow.
+Thursday, June 4, 5:00-7:00 pm “Treasures of Trinity” display at Redwood Library.
+Panel presentation with Professor John Hattendorf, Bertram Lippincott, and Paul Miller and exhibition debut—light refreshments to follow.
 In collaboration with Newport Historical Society and the Redwood Library.
 The display will remain at the library for most of the summer.

-Monday, September 14, 5:30 to 7:30 pm “Monday with Munday” an in-depth look into colonial architecture and aesthetics, focusing on the work of Richard Munday, Colony House, second floor presentation, main floor refreshment.
+Monday, September 14, 5:30 to 7:30 pm “Monday with Munday” an in-depth look into colonial architecture and aesthetics, focusing on the work of Richard Munday.
+Presentation by architect Ross Cann and reception in the Hawes Room with church tour to follow.
 In collaboration with Newport Historical Society.

 Sunday, September 20, 11:00 to 1:00 pm — “America’s Birthday Barbecue” on Homecoming Sunday.
 An opportunity to welcome the new church year and celebrate the 250th of the nation.